TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 Mocking imports with patch.dict
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One situation where mocking can be hard is where you have a local import inside
+One situation where mocking can be hard is where you have a local agiza inside
 a function.
-These are harder to mock because they aren't using an object from
+These are harder to mock because they aren't using an object kutoka
 the module namespace that we can patch out.

 Generally local imports are to be avoided.
 They are sometimes done to prevent
 circular dependencies, for which there is *usually* a much better way to solve
 the problem (refactor the code) or to prevent "up front costs" by delaying the
 import.
 This can also be solved in better ways than an unconditional local
-import (store the module as a class or module attribute and only do the import
+agiza (store the module as a kundi or module attribute and only do the import
 on first use).

 That aside there is a way to use ``mock`` to affect the results of an import.
-Importing fetches an *object* from the :data:`sys.modules` dictionary.
+Importing fetches an *object* kutoka the :data:`sys.modules` dictionary.
 Note that it
 fetches an *object*, which need not be a module.
 Importing a module for the
 first time results in a module object being put in `sys.modules`, so usually
-when you import something you get a module back.
+when you agiza something you get a module back.
 This need not be the case
 however.

 This means you can use :func:`patch.dict` to *temporarily* put a mock in place